Supporting community energy groups

 - presentations to local groups

 - PlanLoCaL.
-This giant toolkit for community energy contains a wealth of resources on community renewables, community energy efficiency, and localism & neighbourhood planning.
+Our giant toolkit for community energy contains a wealth of resources on community renewables, energy efficiency and neighbourhood planning.

 - Low Carbon Localism.
 The Localism Act granted more powers to communities to decide what development in their area will look like.